-Concrete curbs and sidewalks shall be guaranteed by the permittee for a period of three years from date of completion of work.
+Concrete curbs and sidewalks installed by a bonded contractor shall be guaranteed by the permittee for a period of three years from date of completion of work.
 Under the guarantee, the permittee shall replace broken and disintegrating concrete, as determined by the Bureau of Engineering, within 60 days of receipt of notification from the Bureau of Engineering.
 Also to be replaced under this guarantee are blocks that have settled, shifted, or heaved beyond a 1/4" tolerance as required to meet ADA.